fbpx

 Decatur, Georgia

 Hale is the founder and senior pastor of Ray of Hope Christian Church in Decatur, Georgia.
 She has been recognized nationally and internationally for her leadership, integrity, and compassion during her distinguished career in the ministry.
-Hale presently serves as the chairperson of the IC3 (Issachar Conference) Board, president of the Hampton University Ministers’ Conference and is an emeritus member of the Board of Visitors of the Divinity School at Duke University.
-She also serves on the United Negro College Fund (UNCF) NFEI Advisory Council and the Welcome U.S. Council.
+Hale presently serves as the chairperson of the IC3 (Issachar Conference) Board, a member of the UNCF NFEI Advisory Council, a member of the Welcome.US Council, and an emeritus member of the Board of Visitors of the Divinity School at Duke University.
+She is most recently the past president for the Hampton University Ministers’ Conference.

 Hale holds a Master of Divinity degree from Duke University and a Doctor of Ministry from United Theological Seminary.
 In 2010, she authored her first book, I’m a Piece of Work: Sisters Shaped by God.